3MAH/simcoon/docs/Continuum_Mechanics/Functions/contimech.rst

 .. function:: double J3_stress(const vec &v)

-    Provides the third invariant of a second order stress tensor written as a vector v in the SMART+ formalism.
+    Provides the third invariant of a second order stress tensor written as a vector v in the 'simcoon' formalism.

     .. code-block:: cpp